deepserket/telegram-bot-youtube-downloader/README.md

 ## TODO
-  - split videos bigger than 50MB in videos little than 50MB (bots can not upload file bigger than 50MB)
+  - split videos larger than 50MB in videos smaller than 50MB (bots can not upload file larger than 50MB)